About Baltimore City Community College

 - Knowledge of related federal and state criminal laws

-- Knowledge of the principles and methods of crime investigation, techniques of interrogation, and the identification and preservation of physical evidence
+- Knowledge of the principles and methods of crime investigation, techniques of interrogation, and identification and preservation of physical evidence

 - Knowledge of the laws and protocols of arrest and evidence